Go to Reviews.org US Edition

-When Disney tweeted out its mega list of the TV shows and movies coming to its streaming service Disney Plus on day one, two things were immediately obvious: there’s a movie called The Cat From Outer Space that I’ve somehow never seen, and the TV show department (and the movie department, for that matter) is heavily skewed towards padawans.
+When Disney tweeted out its mega list of the TV shows and movies coming to its streaming service Disney Plus on day one, two things were immediately obvious: there's a movie called The Cat From Outer Space that I've somehow never seen, and the TV show department (and the movie department, for that matter) is heavily skewed towards Padawans.